-139 The inability of a customer to reverse a trade once matching has occurred is confirmed by the testimony of a market participant.
-Understanding as a market participant is that GSR and any client cannot reverse a trade "once the bid and offer has crossed" because "the trade has occurred."
-Dep.
+139 The inability of a customer to reverse a trade once matching has occurred is confirmed by the testimony of Mr. Gil, a market participant.
+Mr. Gil's understanding as a market participant is that GSR and any client cannot reverse a trade "once the bid and offer has crossed" because "the trade has occurred."
+Gil Dep.
 Tr.
 296:7-20; id. at 293:4-294:1 ("The sale is only final when the bid and the offer cross.... in crypto, there is instantaneous settlement.
 When that bid and offer cross, if we were selling XRP, we no longer have that XRP.
 Now we have Bitcoin or dollars or yen or whatever.").